jasndr/QHS_PM/README.md

 2. Solution Explorer > Right click **Project Management** > Publish.
 3. Specify the profile **PM**.
 4. Publish to the folder setup for internal site (\\\rs\BiostatPM for JABSOM setup) through File System publish.
->>- If 500 Internal Server Error occurs, contact local IT department for responsible (e.g., JABSOM OIT)
+>>- If 500 Internal Server Error occurs, contact local IT department responsible for file system setup (e.g., JABSOM OIT)

 ### How to post into internet (external site)
 1. _DON'T FORGET TO GENERATE BACKUP_.